DerellLicht/snippets/readme.md

 Note: converting to 64-bit build, sped up handling of number which had a factor that was greater than 32 bits, by about 25%.

 ***
+__beer_cals__ - Estimates calories of ale
+Last Update: __September 22, 2015__

+Estimates calories of ale, from both alcohol and carbohydrates, based upon volume and alcohol content.
+Volume may be input in milliliters or ounces.
+Carbohydrates are calculated at 4 grams/ml of ale, which is not at all a good approximation, but I don't know any better method.

+***

 __makedepend__ - C/C++ makefile-dependency generator